camelot-dev/camelot/docs/index.rst

 If Camelot helped you extract tables from PDFs, please consider supporting its development by `becoming a backer or a sponsor on OpenCollective`_!

-.. _becoming a backer or sponsor on OpenCollective: https://opencollective.com/camelot
+.. _becoming a backer or a sponsor on OpenCollective: https://opencollective.com/camelot

 The User Guide
 --------------